temporalio/documentation/docs/go-sdk-video-tutorial.md

 ---
 id: go-sdk-video-tutorial
 title: SDK Video Tutorial
-description: Video tutorial to help you build your first workflow using Go SDK
+description: Video tutorial to help you build your first Workflow using Go SDK
 ---

 import { ResponsivePlayer } from '../src/components'